derekmerck/dstack-cirr/README.md

 - A Splunk data aggregation service (with a HEC ingress token enabled) on ports 8000 and 8088-89
 - A network overlay for Portainer-agent communication
 - A proxy network overlay for Traefik routing -- additional stacks should be connected to this as an external network
+  _Note: The label on participating services for the Traefik network should be prefixed by the cluster name, i.e., `traefik.docker.network=cirr_proxy_network`_

 #### Setup the CIRR

-4. Set Variables for Abstractions and Secrets
+4. Set Variables for abstractions and secrets

 Create a `cirr.env` file on the master and source it.